hola/ios_sdk/README.md

 ## Initialization

-- Include HolaCDN.framework to your project.
+- Include `HolaCDN.framework` to your project.

-- In this class, create a new instance of HolaCDN with your customer id as a parameter and calling load method.
+- Create a new instance of `HolaCDN` with your customer id as a parameter and call `load` method.
 Example:

 ```swift
 let cdn = HolaCDN(customer: "demo")